simjunky/Leelo/FixList.md

 11. Is Excels `InputsH`'s `Pmin(Data)` even used (seems as not) and what is the difference to `PMinH`?
 12. Why is there a need for an auxiliary ROR generator? (same with the dummy H)
 13. `EpsiolHydropeaking` and `EpsilonPMatter` (from Settings Excel) are seemingly unused?
+14. `peakLoad` is imported and has parameter in `ModelData.jl` but is otherwise seemingly unused.

 ## Open questions